-- (1) Items other than drugs - (a) The item will be taken from you by your teacher and returned at a later date if it is not a danger to you or others. - (b) Dangerous items may be returned only to your parents. - (2) Drugs - (a) Your parents will have to come to school for a meeting with you and the principal. - (b) The item will be sent for a laboratory analysis. - (c) If the lab report indicates it is a controlled substance, you will be suspended up to, but not to exceed, 10 days and expulsion may be recommended.
+- a.
+Your parents will have to come to school for a meeting with you and the principal. - b.
+The item shall be sent for a laboratory analysis. - c.
+If the lab report indicates it is a controlled substance, you shall be suspended up to, but not to exceed, 10 days and expulsion for a period beyond 10 days may be recommended.

-(1) Items other than drugs
+1. Items other than drugs